Final defendant in Missouri $6.6 million K2 drug ring pleads guilty

 43-year-old Raja Amer Nawaz of California plead guilty yesterday in federal court to conspiracy to distribute the substance, which is commonly referred to as “K2”.

 Nawaz agreed to forfeit nearly $3 million to the government, which represents proceeds attributed to his conduct.
-Several retails businesses involved in the conspiracy purchased synthetic marijuana from Nawaz and three and three other individuals for more than two-and-a-half years.
+Several retail businesses involved in the conspiracy purchased synthetic marijuana from Nawaz and three other individuals for more than two-and-a-half years.

-At least 251 shipments of were delivered through FedEx and UPS between 2012 and 2015 to the retailers in Auxvasse, Fulton and Holt Summit.
+At least 251 shipments were delivered through FedEx and UPS between 2012 and 2015 to the retailers in Auxvasse, Fulton and Holt Summit.

 The packages were labeled as “incense,” “aroma therapy” or “potpourri” that were “not for human consumption”, when they actually contained synthetic marijuana meant to be ingested.